 - The flexibility of individual roles on the team

 - Short lead times to emphasize timely planning and analysis

 - Process buffers and flow diagrams to diagnose process weaknesses and areas of improvement

-- Use process buffers and flow diagrams to expose process weaknesses and identify opportunities for improvement
+- Use process buffers and flow charts to expose process weaknesses and identify opportunities for improvement

 - Emphasize cycle time predictability

 - Use policies to make process step transitions clearer

-Swimlanes organize the lifecycle of the task into columns across from the phases of each groups of tasks in rows.
-The swimlane intersection makes is easy to visualize the status of a task and the relative phase that it belongs to.
+Swimlanes organize the task lifecycle into columns across the phases of each group of tasks in rows.
+The swimlane intersection makes it easy to visualize the status of a task and the relative phase it belongs to.

-Swimlane view also allows for tasks to be redistributed across both statuses and phases (in the example of Nifty, these phases are called “Milestones”) in a single action.
+The Swimlane view also allows for tasks to be redistributed across statuses and phases (in the example of Nifty, these phases are called “Milestones”) in a single action.
 This might occur when a shift in priorities moves a feature into a new sprint, be it an earlier or later release.

-Scrumban is an effective and efficient solution for teams who appreciate the structure of Scrum with the flexibility of a flow-based methods.
-It’s also great for teams who are transitioning from Scrum to Kanban as it provides a nice mid-way point between the two.
-Many teams use Scrumban and Swimlane views together as a transition point between a less mature and more mature Agile project management practice.
+Scrumban is an effective and efficient solution for teams who appreciate the structure of Scrum with the flexibility of flow-based methods.
+It’s also great for teams transitioning from Scrum to Kanban, providing an excellent mid-way point between the two.
+Many teams use Scrumban and Swimlane views as a transition point between a less mature and more mature Agile project management practice.